octaviommr/mynotes-next/README.md

 ## Front-end

 - TypeScript code for static type checking
-- State management using Redux Toolkit
+- State management using Context API
 - Tailwind CSS styling (with Headless UI and Heroicons)
-- Accessibility using ARIA roles and attributes and ensuring color contrast
+- Accessibility using ARIA roles and attributes, and ensuring color contrast
-- Global error handling
+- Error handling

 ## Back-end